AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Related Work

-\textbf{Dynamic 3D head avatars.} Another line of work extends 3D GANs to model facial dynamics \citep{DiscoFaceGAN, Next3D, anifacegan, eva3d, gnarf, fenerf, ide3d, OmniAvatar}.
-Some methods control articulations by conditioning generation on semantic maps \citep{fenerf, ide3d, eva3d}; however, such conditioning can yield inconsistent animation in videos.
-An alternative approach is to condition the generator on parameters of 3D morphable models (3DMM) \citep{FLAME, bfm_2009, SMPL}.
-Several approaches \citep{OmniAvatar, anifacegan, gnarf} also predict deformation fields to warp a canonical representation with respect to given 3DMM parameters.
-One recent work, Next3D \citep{Next3D}, incorporates 3DMM more directly: it adapts the EG3D framework by rasterizing neural textures on an articulated FLAME mesh and projecting the head onto orthogonal triplanes.
+\textbf{Dynamic 3D head avatars.} Another line of work extends 3D GANs to model facial dynamics \cite{DiscoFaceGAN, Next3D, anifacegan, eva3d, GNARF, fenerf, ide3d, OmniAvatar}.
+Some methods control articulations by conditioning generation on semantic maps \cite{fenerf, ide3d, eva3d}; however, such conditioning can yield inconsistent animation in videos.
+An alternative approach is to condition the generator on parameters of 3D morphable models (3DMM) \cite{FLAME, bfm_2009, SMPL}.
+Several approaches \cite{OmniAvatar, anifacegan, GNARF} also predict deformation fields to warp a canonical representation with respect to given 3DMM parameters.
+One recent work, Next3D \cite{Next3D}, incorporates 3DMM more directly: it adapts the EG3D framework by rasterizing neural textures on an articulated FLAME mesh and projecting the head onto orthogonal triplanes.
 To enforce geometric consistency, it introduces dual discrimination supervising the generator with synthetic renderings of the FLAME geometry.
 While this enables animation control, expression fidelity can degrade on complex motions, and dependence on an implicit representation leads to slow inference.
 Our work addresses this limitation by integrating animation control into a 3DGS-based 3D GAN, achieving both high-fidelity animation and real-time performance.
-Concurrent work \citep{gaia} explores a similar direction.
-However, we show that our methodology yields higher quality avatars and superior rendering speed.
+Recent work GAIA \cite{gaia} explores a similar direction and delivers strong results.
+Compared with GAIA, AGORA differs in two technical choices: we apply spatial conditioning in both generator and discriminator (UV-aligned shape maps and FLAME-guided displacement renderings), and we introduce inference-time Gaussian blendshape extraction and reuse to separate identity precomputation from expression replay.
+This blendshape-based inference path enables efficient on-device animation (60 FPS on mobile), which, to our knowledge, is not demonstrated by prior works.